I will send you Elijah the prophet before the coming of the great

 down the road toward the mirage of a scientific utopia.
 And religious

-conservatives and "fundamentalists" have often been so
+conservatives have often been so

 engrossed in daubing the monuments of their hoary creeds that they